cerb/cerb.github.io/_docs/getting_started/installation.md

  IDENTIFIED BY 'secret_password';
 {% endhighlight %}

 Substitute your own database name and login in place of `cerb`, and replace `secret_password` with something that's actually a secret.
-If you're connecting to a remote database, change `@localhost` to the network address of the webserver.
+If you're connecting to a remote database, change `@localhost` to the network address of the webserver where you'll be connecting from.

 If you're concerned about granting `ALL PRIVILEGES`, the minimum required privileges for the database user are: `SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, DROP, INDEX, CREATE TEMPORARY TABLES`.